 BodyCartography’s TOGETHERING brings audiences into the heart of dance, exposing other ways of knowing through radical practices of togethering.
 The dances, one-on-one experiences and group scores unfold in public space, a city square, municipal building, public library or community arts center for example.
 This project invites us to practice “audiencing” as we play with how we perceive ourselves, others and our surroundings, both consciously and unconsciously.
-TOGETHERING creates a space for movement, social gathering, conversation and reflection around embodied practice, behavior, relational intelligence, intimacy and public space.
+TOGETHERING creates a space for movement, social gathering, conversation and refraction in embodied practice, behavior, relational intelligence, and intimacy in public space.

 More technical information, video and audio documentation can be found at the bottom of the page.

 Photo: Trond Isaksen